thest1/LazyList/README.md

 ## License

-LazyList is released under the MIT license.
+LazyList is released under the <a href="https://github.com/thest1/LazyList/blob/master/LICENSE">MIT license</a>.